+Professional Ecologist

-Professional Ecologist An ecologist who meets the requirements of professional registrations within jurisdictions where professional or certified ecologists exist.
-For purposes of this methodology, an affiliation with state or national registries is adequate for the professional to perform the role of a Professional Ecologist wherever the methodology is used, unless otherwise jurisdictional requirements prohibit this designation, in which case the jurisdiction's laws are assumed.
+An ecologist who meets the requirements of professional registrations within jurisdictions where professional or certified ecologists exist.
+For purposes of this methodology, an affiliation with state or national registries or certification by a professional society (e.g., Ecological Society of America) is adequate for the professional to perform the role of a Professional Ecologist wherever the methodology is used, unless jurisdictional requirements otherwise prohibit this designation, in which case the jurisdiction's laws are assumed.
+Additionally, ecologists with appropriate educational and professional experience (minimum: BA/BS or higher in forestry/natural resources with at least 2 years professional field experience, including experience with reforestation) may perform the role of Professional Ecologist under the methodology within jurisdictions where no professional or certified ecologist requirements exist.

+Professional Forester

-Professional Forester A forester who meets the requirements of professional registrations within jurisdictions where professional or certified foresters exist.
-For purposes of this methodology, an affiliation with state or national registries is adequate for the professional to perform the role of a Professional Forester wherever the methodology is used, unless otherwise jurisdictional requirements prohibit this designation, in which case the jurisdiction's laws are assumed.
+A forester who meets the requirements of professional registrations within jurisdictions where professional or certified foresters exist.
+For purposes of this methodology, an affiliation with state or national registries or certification by a professional society (e.g., Society of American Foresters) is adequate for the professional to perform the role of a Professional Forester wherever the methodology is used, unless jurisdictional requirements otherwise prohibit this designation, in which case the jurisdiction's laws are assumed.
+Additionally, foresters with appropriate educational and professional experience (minimum: BA/BS or higher in forestry/natural resources with at least 2 years professional field experience, including experience with reforestation) may perform the role of Professional Forester under the methodology within jurisdictions where no professional or certified forester requirements exist.